Model-Free Learning of Safe yet Effective Controllers: Model-free RL for Lexicographic Safety, LTL and QoC objectives

 \subsection{Product MDP Construction}

-The first step of our approach is to construct a product MDP using the automata derived from the given safety and LTL specifications.
-The product MDP is merely a representation of the synchronous execution of the (unknown) MDP and the automata.
-Thus, even if the transition probabilities of the MDPs are unknown (with even the transition graph being unknown), the product MDP can be conceptually constructed -- i.e., the resulting probabilities, and the transition graph, will be unknown.
+The first step in our approach is to construct a product MDP of the given MDP and the automata derived from the given safety and LTL specifications.
+The product MDP is merely a representation of the synchronous execution of the MDP and the automata.
+Thus, even if the transition graph and probabilities of the MDPs are unknown, the product MDP can be conceptually constructed; i.e., the resulting probabilities, and the transition graph, will be unknown.

-\begin{definition} A product MDP of an MDP $\mathcal{M}$, a safety automaton $\mathcal{A}_\psi$, and an LDBA $\mathcal{A}_\varphi$ is a tuple $\mathcal{M}^\times=(S^\times,s_0^\times, A^\times, P^\times, R^\times, \gamma, B_\psi^\times, B_\varphi^\times)$ such that $S^\times = S \times Q_\psi \times Q_\varphi$ is the set of product states; $s_0^\times = \langle s_0, q_{0\psi}, q_{0\varphi}\rangle$ is the initial product state; $A^\times = A \cup \{\epsilon_{q_\varphi}\mid q_\varphi\in Q_\varphi\}$ where $A^\times(\langle s, q_\psi, q_\varphi \rangle)$ denotes the set $A(s) \cup \{\epsilon_{q_\varphi}\mid q_\varphi\in \delta_\varphi(q_\varphi,\varepsilon)\}$; $P^\times:S^\times\times A^\times \times S^\times \mapsto [0,1]$ is the transition function such that $P^\times(\langle s, q_\psi, q_\varphi \rangle,a,\langle s', q_\psi', q_\varphi'\rangle)=$
+\begin{definition} A product MDP of an MDP $\mathcal{M}$, a safety automaton $\mathcal{A}_\psi$, and an LDBA $\mathcal{A}_\varphi$ is a tuple $\mathcal{M}^\times=(S^\times,s_0^\times, A^\times, P^\times, R^\times, \gamma, B_\psi^\times, B_\varphi^\times)$ such that $S^\times = S \times Q_\psi \times Q_\varphi$ is the set of product states; $s_0^\times = \langle s_0, q_{0\psi}, q_{0\varphi}\rangle$ is the initial product state; $A^\times = A \cup \{\epsilon_{q_\varphi}\mid q_\varphi\in Q_\varphi\}$ where $A^\times(\langle s, q_\psi, q_\varphi \rangle)$ denotes the set $A(s) \cup \{\epsilon_{q_\varphi'}\mid q_\varphi'\in \delta_\varphi(q_\varphi,\varepsilon)\}$; $P^\times:S^\times\times A^\times \times S^\times \mapsto [0,1]$ is the transition function such that $P^\times(\langle s, q_\psi, q_\varphi \rangle,a,\langle s', q_\psi', q_\varphi'\rangle)=$

 $R^\times: S^\times \mapsto \mathbb{R}$ is the reward function such that $R^\times(\langle s, q_\psi, q_\varphi \rangle)=R(s)$; $\gamma$ is the discount factor; $B_\psi^\times = S \times B_\psi \times Q_\varphi$ is the set of accepting states for $\psi$; $B_\varphi^\times = S \times Q_\psi \times B_\varphi$ is the set of accepting states for $\varphi$. \end{definition}